vitorestevam/advent-of-code-2024/readme.md

 ## How to run

-I'm using go so....
-Go run {day}/main.go
+I'm using Go so.... `go run {day}/main.go` should do the job by now